AnubhavGupta3377/Text-Classification-Models-Pytorch/fastText/README.md

+# fastText Model
-# Implementation of fastText model proposed in [Bag of Tricks for Efficient Text Classification](https://arxiv.org/abs/1607.01759)
+- Implementation of fastText as proposed in [Bag of Tricks for Efficient Text Classification](https://arxiv.org/abs/1607.01759)

-# Details
+## Implementation Details
 - We used pre-trained Glove Embeddings for encoding words
 - Average word embeddings to get sentence embeddings
 - Use one hidden layer with 10 hidden units (as described in original paper)